-9. B. DESCRIPTION OF THE RESEARCHER (PI)-FIRST DEGREE(S) EARNED AND 9.
-C. DESCRIPTION OF THE RESEARCHER (PI)-FIRST ACADEMIC APPOINTMENT started their independent academic research career on or after January 1, 2015.
+9. B. DESCRIPTION OF THE RESEARCHER (PI)-FIRST DEGREE(S) EARNED & 9.
+C. DESCRIPTION OF THE RESEARCHER (PI)-FIRST ACADEMIC APPOINTMENT

-Researchers must have completed their first Doctor of Philosophy, Doctor of Veterinary Medicine, Medical Doctor, or Terminal Degree on or after January 1, 2010 and must have
+Researchers must have completed their first Doctor of Philosophy, Doctor of Veterinary Medicine, Medical Doctor, or Terminal Degree on or after January 1, 2011 and must have started their independent academic research career on or after January 1, 2016.

-9. D. DESCRIPTION OF THE RESEARCHER (PI)-INTERRUPTIONS OR DELAYS (150 WORDS MAXIMUM)

-Section 9d allows the applicant to provide the review panel with details on interruptions (e.g., continued education training such as medical training and fellowships or parental leave) or delays that may have impacted productivity.
+9. D. DESCRIPTION OF THE RESEARCHER (PI)-INTERRUPTIONS OR DELAYS (200 words max.)
+Section 9d allows the applicant to provide the review panel with details on interruptions (e.g., continued education and required training, such as medical training and fellowships, or parental leave) or delays that may have impacted productivity.
 You will not be able to provide further documentation or letters, so provide the necessary detail here.
 Use all of the allotted words to provide a full and clear explanation.
 Include months in your date ranges, not only the years.
 Use your CV to reinforce this explanation and provide further detail.
 Failure to provide this information, if applicable, will result in the application being deemed ineligible.